Cosmin1907/tic-tac-toe/README.md

 | Winner Modal | Automatically announcing the winning player and their number of moves.  | Played several games to confirm accurate recognition and reporting of the winning player. | The game accurately detects winning combinations and announces the winning player accordingly. | Pass |

 - In addition to manual tests, I conducted 100 random tests using the game's functionality.
-I set the countdown timer to 1 second and had the computer perform a random move every second until a winning combination was found.
+I set the countdown timer to 1 second.
+The computer made random moves every second until a winning combination was found.

 ![Game Testing](assets/images/100.PNG)